nioinnovation/service_tests/README.md

 ## Waiting for Signals

-Instead of introducing sleeps or race conditions, wait for signals to be published with:
+Instead of introducing sleeps or race conditions, wait for signals to be published with

 ```python
 # count: number of cumulative signals to wait for since the service started